GSA/gsa-icam-card-builder/certutils/README.md

 [responder](https://github.com/GSA/gsa-icam-card-builder/tree/master/responder)
 directory.

-When invoked with the `-r` option, it rebuilds all of the database files for each CA.
-This  overrides the incrementatal OpenSSL CA database interaction that happens new certs are generated.
-Instead, it operates on a premise that the certs in the cards directories are authoritative and that you know what you want on your cards.
-CA database files with serial numbers and certificate status are coded in `mkcadata.sh`.
+`mkcadata.sh` rebuilds all of the database files for each CA. This  overrides the normal incrementatal OpenSSL CA database interaction that happens when new certs are generated.  `mkcadata.sh` operates on a premise that the certs in the `card`s directories are authoritative and that you know what you want on your cards.
+CA database files with serial numbers and certificate status are extracted from the certs and added to the appropriate CA database file.

 There are sections of code for each type of EE cert followed by a section of code that revokes certain certs that we want to be revoked for test purposes.

 Certs are revoked in by the `revoke.sh` scriptlet.
 Inside of `revoke.sh`, the `openssl ca -revoke` command revokes the certs.
 The appropriate CRL is updated so that the CA database and CRLs stay in sync.

+Finally, all of the artifacts are gathered up into two tarballs and placed into the `responder` directory where they can be installed using the `install-responder.sh` script.

 #### ocsptest.sh